 - Does the soil feel dry to touch?
 A general watering rule is to water when the top two inches of soil is mostly dry.
 If the soil is bone dry, your Fiddle is far too dry!

-Brown spots from dryness can occur because of under watering or also because of dry air.
+Similar to under watering, brown spots from dryness occur because of dry air.
 Fiddle Leaf Figs are tropical plants that like a humid environment.
 An ideal humidity level is above 60%, however they can adjust to lower levels of humidity.
-Dryness can occur from especially dry air or if the plant is the draught of a heater or air conditioner.
+Dryness can occur from low humidity or if the plant is the draught of a heater or air conditioner.

 Some people recommend misting plants for dryness, however this only marginally increases the humidity for just a few minutes.
 Also if the leaves are constantly wet from misting, they can be prone to bacterial diseases!
 If your home is too dry, a far better option is to consider getting a humidifier to increase the room’s humidity.
 Make sure to run it nearby (but not touching) your plant.